SamuelRClaxton/8-Bit-CPU-simple-/Specifications/CPU Specifications.md

 			 - Logically AND with the next value and the current value of the working register
 	 - B - ORI
 		 - OR Immediate
-			 - Logically OR with the immidiate value and the current value of the working register
+			 - Logically OR with the immediate value and the current value of the working register
 	 - C - ORN
 		 - OR Next
 			 - Logically OR with the next value and the current value of the working register